mike-co/filesystem-link-manager/README.md

 - **Symlinks**: Work without special permissions
 - **Path Separators**: Use `/` in paths
 - **Command Shell**: Commands run in `/bin/sh` by default
-- **Testing note**: I have not fully tested Linux/macOS systems with respect to the plugin, as my main use case is for Windows.
-However, if issues are encountered, please log the bug.
+- **Testing note**: Linux/macOS systems have not been fully tested with this plugin, as my main use case was for Windows.
+If you encounter issues, please report them as bugs.

 ### Debugging Tips